John Ellis (physicist, born 1946): Scientific research

 In parallel to his investigations of supersymmetric phenomenology, Ellis has also advocated phenomenological probes of quantum gravity and string theory.
 These probes include direct tests of quantum mechanics with the CPLEAR Collaboration and the derivation of Grand Unified Theories from string theory.
 In this vein, his work on tests of the constancy of the velocity of light and models of string cosmology separately received first prizes from the Gravity Research Foundation.

 In 1996 he and collaborators suggested searching for anomalous radioactive isotopes in geological deposits, which could have been deposited by a nearby supernova explosion.
 Several experiments have subsequently detected the isotopes iron-60 and plutonium-244, indicating that one or more astrophysical explosions occurred within 100 parsec of the Earth within the past few million years.

-Following the discovery of the Higgs boson in 2012, Ellis and his then PhD student Tevong You analyzed its properties.
+Following the discovery of the Higgs boson in 2012, Ellis and his then PhD student Tevong You analysed its properties.
 The citation for the Nobel Prize for Peter Higgs and François Englert contains a citation, "Beyond any reasonable doubt, it is a Higgs boson", from one of their papers.
-Ellis has subsequently been one of the leading opponents of the Standard Model Effective Field Theory as a technique for analyzing Higgs and other relevant data from the LHC and elsewhere.
+Ellis has subsequently been one of the leading opponents of the Standard Model Effective Field Theory as a technique for analysing Higgs and other relevant data from the LHC and elsewhere.

 Since 2019, he has been a leading member of the Atom Interferometry Observatory and Network (AION) in the United Kingdom, which plans to use atom interferometry to search for ultralight dark matter and gravitational waves.
 In this connection, he has recently (2024) been exploring interpretations and implications of the gravitational wave signal reported by pulsar timing arrays.

 An impression of the impact of Ellis' research can be obtained from the INSPIRE-HEP reference system for scientific papers in particle physics and related fields.
 As of 2024, this data base lists over 1,000 scientific papers of which he is an author; altogether the sum of citations is above 120,000.
 In 2004 a SPIRES survey ranked him as the second-most cited theoretical physicist.
 His publications include six papers with over 1000 citations.
 His h-index for published papers (2024) is 159.